Oussama1209/CynLr_Dual_Arm/README.md

 ## Workflow (high level)

-1. Launch simulation from `ros2 launch multi_robot_arm multi_robot_arm.launch.py`.
+1. Launch simulation from `ros2 launch multi_robot_arm gazebo_arm.launch.py`.
 2. Launch the vision identification via `ros2 launch ball_tracker ball_tracker.launch.py`.

+## Installation requirements

+1. Install all requirements from each folder by following their respective READMEs
+2. Delete all content from src folder of your ROS2 workspace
+3. Clone this repository
+4. Move all content of this repo to the src directory of your ROS2 workspace

 ## Build

-colcon build --symlink-install
+colcon build
 source install/setup.bash

 ## Demo